AI Security Beyond Core Domains: Resume Screening as a Case Study of Adversarial Vulnerabilities in Specialized LLM

 Prior studies on LLM adversarial robustness have predominantly examined general-purpose applications, leaving specialized domains like resume screening underexplored.
 This domain presents distinct challenges: structured professional documents with specific formatting, nuanced job-candidate matching criteria, and substantial potential for real-world harm through biased hiring decisions.
 Our preliminary results in this paper reveal that current defenses are largely ineffective against adversarial attacks in this domain, indicating resume screening represents an un-aligned application where LLMs are particularly vulnerable to manipulation.

-This work\footnote{Our code and data are available at \url{https://github.com/hlmu/resume-attack}.} addresses these gaps by conducting the first comprehensive evaluation of adversarial vulnerabilities in LLM-based resume screening systems.
+This work\footnote{Our code and data are available at \url{https://github.com/hlmu/resume-attack}.} addresses these gaps by conducting a comprehensive evaluation of adversarial vulnerabilities in LLM-based resume screening systems.
 We develop a systematic framework that explores both the attack surface and defensive capabilities of current models when applied to automated hiring applications.

 Our investigation addresses three fundamental questions: (1) How vulnerable are state-of-the-art LLMs to adversarial manipulation in resume screening tasks?
 (2) What attack strategies prove most effective across different injection positions and content types?
 (3) How effective are current defensive mechanisms in mitigating these vulnerabilities without compromising utility?